SEI-08-Bahrain/unit_2_review_questions/README.md

 ## Sunday

-1. Relax and take it in.
+Relax and get ready for brain pain.

 ## Monday